HarrySchreiber/Hydropot-Web-DB-iOS/iOS App/README.md

     - if you want to compile it you should first clone the entire thing and you should build it with the file HydroPot.xcworkspace
     - user name is : spencerMoney@gmail.com
     - password is : 12345
+    - amplify is used along with cocoa pods in order to user aws features such as pinpoint